REI Co-op Flash 18 Review

 Though it's not as impressive as the ultralight models, which each weigh less than 4 ounces, the Flash 18 isn't much more.
 This bag tips the scales at just 9 ounces, including all the removable straps and pads that you could leave behind to save weight.
 With no internal frame or extra padding to make it heavier, the Flash saves you some precious ounces.
 That being said, you're also sacrificing some comfort and durability compared to larger, beefier models.
 But we think these packs are best for different purposes anyway.

 Ease of Use

 As a top-loading pack, this bag can be tough to stay organized in or to dig out that last granola bar all the way at the bottom without completely upending the whole thing.
 And while we found the outer zippered pocket easy to get to while hiking, our main testers are also right-handed and swing the pack around to the right side.
 Folks who tend in the opposite direction might not be so in love.

 REI doesn't disclose the thickness of the Flash 18's fabric, but to us, it feels somewhere around 70-100D of ripstop nylon.
 This seems incredible in comparison to the paper-thin feel of the several ultralight models we tested.
-But next to the 210/420D of the Osprey Sirrus and Gregory packs we tested, it's less impressive.
+But next to the beefy 210/420D of others, it's significantly less impressive.
 We also noticed that while the bottom panel is a bit thicker, it's also not ripstop.
 We didn't have any issues during our testing, but we wouldn't recommend dragging this pack across granite if you can help it.

 The REI Flash 18 threads the gap between big, feature-filled daypacks and tiny, packable ultralight packs.
 It cuts out framing and a lot of padding but keeps a host of useful features that come in handy for just about any adventure.
 If that in-between stage sounds like what you want, then the Flash might be the perfect fit for you.